huohuoren4/docs/python/pytest/how_to_guides/fixture.md

 In this example, the `append_first` fixture is an autouse fixture.
 Because it happens automatically, both tests are affected by it, even though neither test requested it.
 That doesn’t mean they can’t be requested though; just that it isn’t necessary.

-## Scope: sharing fixtures across classes, modules, packages or session
+## Scope: sharing fixtures across classes, modules, packages or session {#scope-sharing-fixtures-across-classes-modules-packages-or-session}

 Fixtures requiring network access depend on connectivity and are usually time-expensive to create.
 Extending the previous example, we can add a `scope="module"` parameter to the `@pytest.fixture` invocation to cause a `smtp_connection` fixture function, responsible to create a connection to a preexisting SMTP server, to only be invoked once per test module (the default is to invoke once per test function).
 Multiple test functions in a test module will thus each receive the same `smtp_connection` fixture instance, thus saving time.
 Possible values for `scope` are: `function`, `class`, `module`, `package` or `session`.